AokiKoshiro/othello-cnn/README.md

 # othello-cnn
-Predicting the next move from the board with CNN
+A CNN-based model for predicting the next move from the board.
+The dataset used can be found [here](https://www.kaggle.com/datasets/andrefpoliveira/othello-games).